 After I took a hydrometer reading I poured the cider into a one gallon carboy along with one teaspoon of yeast nutrient to ensure strong fermentation.

 I then added 1/4 package of Safale S-04 ale yeast, which is one of my favorites for ciders.
 The flavor of the ale yeast is complementary and it does not ferment as dry as some other yeast.

-Fermentation began strong with a nice layer of krausen forming on top.
+Fermentation began strongly with a nice layer of krausen forming on top.
 The krausen settled and the yeast sank within 48 hours as the fermentation vigorously bubbled.
 Within 72 hours the fermentation slowed from a bubble per second to around a bubble per 30 seconds.
 At this point, the specific gravity measured 1.004 and within a few more days it stabilized at 1.000.

 Original Gravity: 1.044

 Final Gravity: 1.000

 For bottling, I used 12-ounce bottles and made some experimental tannin and sweetener combinations that I am looking forward to!

 I do not suggest raising the original gravity too much as the higher alcohol level will require longer aging to mellow out the flavor of the hard cider.
 If you choose to raise the original gravity of the juice, consider using a frozen apple juice concentrate to add both sugar and flavor.